Character and suitability

-However if you want to check any potential issues before then, you can complete this form at any time.
+However, if you want to check any potential issues before then, you can complete an early character and suitability assessment at any time.
 We are not bound, in any subsequent application for admission, by any decision made at this stage.

 Whenever you tell us about an issue, it is up to you to provide any evidence necessary so we can decide on your application.
 The nature of the issue will dictate what you need to give us.